mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Add Ilya Burylov as coauthor

-    * Change title from "Fix C++26 by making the symmetric and Hermitian rank-k and rank-2k updates consistent with the BLAS," to "Fix C++26 by making the symmetric and Hermitian rank-1, rank-k, and rank-2k updates consistent with the BLAS."
-Change abstract to list the newly proposed rank-1 update change (constrain `Scalar` to be noncomplex).
+    * Change title from "Fix C++26 by making the symmetric and Hermitian rank-k and rank-2k updates consistent with the BLAS," to "Fix C++26 by making the symmetric and Hermitian rank-1, rank-2, rank-k, and rank-2k updates consistent with the BLAS."
+Change abstract to list the newly proposed rank-1 and rank-2 update changes (make them consistent with rank-k and rank-2k updates, and constrain `Scalar` to be noncomplex).

     * Reorganize and expand nonwording sections